elisebeall/spacecase/README.md

 ## Team Wins:
 - Building, testing, & deploying in *FIVE* days!
-- Practicing creating context and consuming it within a smaller application
+- Practicing creating & consuming Context within a smaller application

 ## Future Iterations:
 - Refactor to show details of for the Launch Vehicles